redhat-developer/odo/docs/website/docs/overview/configure.md

 ---
 # Configuration

-## Configuring odo global settings
+## Configuring global settings

-The global settings for odo can be found in `preference.yaml` file; which is located by default in the `.odo` directory of the user's HOME directory.
+The global settings for `odo` can be found in `preference.yaml` file; which is located by default in the `.odo` directory of the user's HOME directory.

 Example: